alexdeplov/alexdeplov.github.io/content/posts/blog/Archive/cracking-the-code-recreate-the-apple-watch_s-iconic-pairing-pattern.md

 ![](images/0.jpg)

-Apple Watch so pretty itself, but also its pairing screen.
-I feel that this pattern is too complicated to be made manually, so it seems it was made by using code.
-Turns out Apple made it to be based on 24 ovals, each one representing 24 hours in a day.
-Each oval shifted from the center.
-This is how we can re-create it easily by code.
+Apple Watch itself is so beautiful, but also its pairing screen.
+I feel that this pattern is too complicated to be made by hand, so it seems that it was made by using code.
+It turns out that Apple made it based on 24 ovals, each representing 24 hours in a day.
+Each oval is offset from the center.
+So we can easily recreate it in code.

-I'm using PaperJS – a vector graphics scripting framework – becase you can export any final shape or a pattern in SVG file.
+I'm using PaperJS - a vector graphics scripting framework - because you can export any final shape or pattern to an SVG file.

 ### Start with an ellipse